 Being a poet is not just about seeing the world with an eye for beauty.
 It’s about truth-telling, opening old wounds and allowing the world to witness raw, battered flesh.
 Poets bleed honesty and dream faith.
 All the love and hurt, triumph and defeat, joy

 and anger, surprise and disappointment—all of it comes out when pen meets paper.
 When we tell stories, we may hide behind our characters, but poems leave us cold, alone, and broken—Locked naked in stocks in the village square, hoping yet fearing to be found.

-The Lost Half Hour is faerie tale about a simple man, actually a boy who grows into a man, and a stolen princess, old witch, loving king, snooty nobles, pirates, Father Time, a shipwreck… Oh, I almost forgot the dragon!
+The Lost Half Hour is a lovely little Italian faerie tale about a simple man, actually a boy who grows into a man during the story, a stolen princess, an old witch, a loving king, snooty nobles, pirates, Father Time, a shipwreck—And I almost forgot the dragon!
 If you’ve never read it, you should.
 Wisdom is more about what’s in your heart than what’s in your head.

 Contact me: firstname.lastname@example.org

 ~AJ Mayfield 10/02/2018